fthanb/Classification_CHD_CNN-LSTM/README.md

     * **Model Saving:** The model's state dictionary is saved as `best_model.pth` whenever a new `best_val_loss` is achieved during training.
     * **Performance Tracking:** Training and validation loss and accuracy are recorded per epoch.
     * **Evaluation:** and **Test Accuracy:** are showned in the code.

+## CNN+LSTM with K-fold Cross Validation (`cnnlstm_kfold.ipynb`)

+This section details the CNN-LSTM model implemented with K-Fold Cross-Validation, more robust technique for model evaluation.

+* **Data Handling:**
+    * The `dataset_dir` is set to `D:\coding\SKRIPSI\CLASSIFICATION MODEL\dataset`, which is expected to contain `ct_<patient_id>` folders with the preprocessed 275 PNG frames.
+    * **Patient-level splitting with Stratified K-Fold:** The project uses `StratifiedKFold(n_splits=5, shuffle=True, random_state=42)` to divide the 72 patient IDs into 5 folds.
+This ensures that the proportion of each class (Sianotik, Non-Sianotik, Normal) is maintained across all training and validation folds.
+    * A `CT3DDataset` (identical to the one in `cnnlstm.ipynb`) loads all 275 frames for each patient as a volume.
+Each frame is converted to a tensor (implicitly normalizing to [0,1]).
+    * `DataLoader`s are set up with a `batch_size` of 1 for both training and validation within each fold.

+* **Model Architecture (`CNN_LSTM`):**
+    * The `CNN_LSTM` class used here is **structurally almost identical** to the one in `cnnlstm.ipynb`.
+    * **Key Addition:** It explicitly includes a `nn.Dropout(0.5)` layer applied *before the LSTM input*.
+This is a regularization technique designed to prevent overfitting by randomly setting a fraction of input units to zero during training.
+    * Other components (CNN layers, LSTM configuration, `feature_dim`, `fc` layer) remain the same.

+* **Training and Evaluation:**
+    * **K-Fold Loop:** The entire training and validation process is wrapped in a loop that iterates through each of the 5 folds.
+In each fold:
+        * A new instance of the `CNN_LSTM` model is initialized.
+        * **Loss Function:** `nn.CrossEntropyLoss()`.
+        * **Optimizer:** `torch.optim.Adam` with a learning rate of `1e-4`.
+        * **Epochs:** Each fold is trained for 20 epochs.
+        * **Model Saving:** The model's state dictionary is saved for each fold (e.g., `cnn_lstm_fold1.pth`, `cnn_lstm_fold2.pth`, etc.).
+        * **Performance Tracking:** Training and validation loss and accuracy are recorded per epoch for each fold and plotted.
+        * **Evaluation (per fold):** After training for a fold, the model is evaluated on that fold's validation set (`val_loader`).
+A confusion matrix is generated and displayed for each fold's validation performance.

+* **Analysis of Results:**
+    The results for the CNN-LSTM K-Fold Cross-Validation model are presented for each of the 5 folds directly within the notebook's output. **You can see the results shown in the code**, including printed epoch-wise training and validation accuracies and losses, as well as plotted loss/accuracy curves and confusion matrices for each fold.

+    Upon reviewing the results:
+    * **Training Accuracy:** For most folds, the training accuracy quickly reaches 1.0000 (100%), often within the first few epochs.
+This indicates that the model is very effective at learning the patterns in the training data, but also raises a flag for potential overfitting given the small batch size (1 patient per batch) and relatively small dataset.
+    * **Validation Accuracy:** The validation accuracy is significantly lower and shows considerable variability across the folds:
+        * Fold 1: 0.4000
+        * Fold 2: 0.4000
+        * Fold 3: 0.4286
+        * Fold 4: 0.3571
+        * Fold 5: 0.7143
+  * This variability, particularly the much higher accuracy in Fold 5, suggests that the model's performance is sensitive to the specific patients included in the validation set.
+The relatively low average validation accuracy (around 40-50%) indicates that the model might struggle to generalize well to unseen patient data, especially given the rapid 100% training accuracy.
+The confusion matrices for each fold provide a detailed breakdown of correct and incorrect classifications per class.